sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 _Methodology_
 1. Create a Pivot Table from the data on a seperate sheet, named County Yearly Dropout.
 This sheet is created in [ACGR Dropout Rates](https://docs.google.com/spreadsheets/d/1wkpduouZsWpbPY3YoUNc3CZhI6z2E4JB492esOP2N-8/edit?usp=sharing).

 Question 4.
 For the Top 5 Countries with the highest Dropout rates in 2022, how did the Dropout Rates vary across Demographic Background from 2017 to 2022?

 Question 5.
 For the Top 5 Countries with the highest Dropout rates in 2022, which County had the highest Proportion of Senior Year Students who are still enrolled and which County had the lowest graduation rate?

 <h1>Interviewees</h1>
 At the end of the project, I hope to interview the following people whom I would believe would find this project useful in allocating resources and implementing policies to help support social subggroups that may be racially or financially disadvangted in their high school education.

-1. Scott Francis, Superintendent of Berkeley School District
+1. Dr. Matt Wayne, Superintendent of San Francisco Unified School District
-    *  Phone: (248) 837-8004
+    *  Phone: (415) 241-6121
+    *  Email: waynem@sfusd.edu
 2. Dr. Kyla Johnson-Trammell, Superintendent of Oakland Unified School District
     *  Phone: (510) 879-8000
     *  Email: superintendent@ousd.org